Serving all people by providing personalized health and wellness through exemplary care, education and research.

 These problems with the right heart structures keep blood from being pumped to the lungs in the normal way.

 A PFO allows oxygen-poor blood from the right atrium to flow through the atrial septum.
 It mixes with oxygen-rich blood in the left atrium.
 This causes mixed blood (blood with some oxygen) to flow into the left ventricle.
 It is then pumped through the aorta to the body.
 This blood contains less oxygen than normal.
 So your child’s skin, lips, and nails may look blue.
 This is called cyanosis.

-A PDA allows some of the blood moving through the aorta to flow backward, into the pulmonary artery.
+A PDA allows some of the blood moving through the aorta to flow into the pulmonary artery.
 As a result, some blood can reach the lungs and get oxygen.
 If the ductus arteriosus closes after birth, not enough blood flows to the lungs.
 This makes cyanosis worse and may be life-threatening.

 Most children with tricuspid atresia have another heart defect called a ventricular septal defect (VSD).
 This is a hole in the wall (ventricular septum) between the ventricles.
 The hole lets some blood flow from the left ventricle into the small right ventricle.
-Some of this blood can flow into the pulmonary artery and reach the lungs.
+Some of this blood can flow across the pulmonary valve into the pulmonary artery and reach the lungs.

 Tricuspid atresia is a congenital heart defect.
 This means your child was born with it.
 The exact cause is unknown.
 Most cases seem to occur by chance.